 The affirmative vote of the holders of a majority of the shares of outstanding stock of the Company entitled to vote at the Annual Meeting is required to approve the Restated Certificate of Incorporation.
+Abstentions will have the same effect as votes against the proposal.
 Because brokers have discretionary authority to vote on this proposal, we do not expect any broker non-votes in connection with this proposal.